sebastianhallen/Goose/Readme.md

 </goose>
 ```

-**action.on**: when the action should be triggered. on="save" is currently the only supported action
+**action.on**: when the action should be triggered. on="save" is currently the only supported action.

-**action.glob**: file pattern to monitor for changes
+**action.glob**: file pattern to monitor for changes.

 **working-directory**: specifies the build directory relative to the project root folder.
 The on save command will be run in this directory.

 **command**: the command that will be run whenever a less file is saved.

 ###Old configuration format
 Don't use it.
 No new features will be supported for this format.
+The plugin was initially hard coded to only monitor changes to *.less files.
 ```xml
 <?xml version="1.0" encoding="utf-8" ?>
 <compile-less>